juandeaglio/100-Days-of-Code/README.md

 # View the tests for an understanding of the implementation.
-There are two (optionally a third test case with manual stdin input) that test and describe the functionality of the simple band name generator class.
+There are three (optionally a fourth test case with manual stdin input) that test and describe the functionality of the simple band name generator class.